 Our recommended variety of Rhododendron is the white Rhododendron Mrs TH Lowinsky this has very unusual flowers that start life as lilac coloured buds, becoming white as the flowers mature, the tan coloured patterning remains throughout flowering.

 Originating from Japan and China, this stunning white variety is Tree Peony Xue Ta bearing beautiful double white blooms in early summer.

 Summer White Flowering Shrubs

 The evergreen climber, Trachelospermum Jasminoides also best known as the Star Jasmine, starts blooming in June and will continue throughout the Summer.
-Our Star Jasmine are on **SPECIAL OFFER** great deals are on offer when you buy in bulk and for the larger sized plants when you Buy 1 You Get 1 Free.

 Growing Tip: Plant it near the house or close to a seating area to benefit from the heavenly scent which becomes even headier at night.